 Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client libraries and Oracle Database.
 For certified configurations see Oracle Support's Doc ID 207303.1.
 In summary, Oracle Client 18 and 12.2 can connect to Oracle Database 11.2 or greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
-Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
 The technical restrictions on creating connections may be more flexible.
 For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.